icopy-site/awesome/docs/awesome/maintenance-modules.md

 There is no code in this module, the only thing is this README file.

-This is a list of modules that are useful for maintaining or developing modules (https://github.com/maxogden/maintenance-modules/blob/master/in no particular order).
+This is a list of modules that are useful for maintaining or developing modules (in no particular order).

 ### [fixpack](https://github.com/henrikjoreteg/fixpack) by [henrikjoreteg](https://www.npmjs.com/~henrikjoreteg)